expo/expo/docs/versions/v25.0.0/introduction/faq.md

 -   **Push Notifications**

     Push notifications work right out of the box across both iOS and Android, using a single, unified API.
 You don't have to set up APNS and GCM/FCM or configure ZeroPush or anything like that.
-We think we've made this as easy as it can be right now
+We think we've made this as easy as it can be right now.

 -   **Facebook Login**